winstonjs/winston/docs/transports.md

 * __storeHost:__ Boolean indicating if you want to store machine hostname in logs entry, if set to true it populates MongoDB entry with 'hostname' field, which stores os.hostname() value.
-* __username:__ The username to use when logging into MongoDB.
-* __password:__ The password to use when logging into MongoDB.
-If you don't supply a username and password it will not use MongoDB authentication.
 * __label:__ Label stored with entry object if defined.
 * __name:__ Transport instance identifier.
 Useful if you need to create multiple MongoDB transports.